rpdharanidhar/Ansible_v1/lamp-stack/README.md

 ansible-playbook -i inventory.ini lamp-depl.yaml and
 add the block of cmd to see the log for the last run "|tee logfile.log"

+To check the DB validation kindly log in to the MySQL by the following command

+*mysql -u dharani -p people*

+and enter the password as "dharani"

+now,

+SHOW DATBASES;
+USE people;
+SHOW TABLES;
+SELECT * FROM PEOPLE WHERE email